 How to Study after the CCNA Crash Course

-When you create a terminology heat map, you perform a very effective type of memory retrieval practice.
+When you create a terminology mind map, you perform a very effective type of memory retrieval practice.
 Retrieval practice helps you improve your memory of basic facts when then helps you process and learn deeper concepts based on those facts.

-For each terminology heat map, begin using only your brain and memory, with no other notes!
+For each terminology mind map, begin using only your brain and memory, with no other notes!
 At the end of the process, you can use the course recording, your notes, and the chapters of the CCNA OCG books that mirror the content a Part of the CCNA Crash Course.
 To create the map, you will need a blank piece of paper and pens in two colors.
 Alternately, use a mind map application.
 Then follow a process like this:

 Terminology Flashcards